secondRZ/swe-interview/topics/cs-details.md

     * @Html.Raw
     * @Html.ActionLink
 * **Models**
   * Typically you'd use the **repository pattern** to fill repositories with information from some database.
 The repository contains a list of custom class types, and the methods to retrieve and modify them \(all of them, some of them, one of them, etc.\).
-If on the backend they should be singletons or static classes.